sunakk8/moonshine/README.md

 The first argument is a path to an audio file and the second is the name of a Moonshine model. `moonshine/tiny` and `moonshine/base` are the currently available models.
 Use the `moonshine.transcribe_with_onnx` function to use the ONNX runtime for inference.
 The parameters are the same as they are for `moonshine.transcribe`.

+## Examples

+The Moonshine models can be used with a variety of different runtimes and applications, so we've included code samples showing how to use them in different situations.
+The [`moonshine/demo`](/moonshine/demo/) folder in this repository also has more information on many of them.

+### Onnx standalone

+The latest versions of the Onnx Moonshine models are available on HuggingFace at [huggingface.co/UsefulSensors/moonshine/tree/main/onnx](https://huggingface.co/UsefulSensors/moonshine/tree/main/onnx).
+You can find [an example Python script](/moonshine/demo/onnx_standalone.py) and more information about running them [in the demo folder](/moonshine/demo/README.md#demo-standalone-file-transcription-with-onnx).

+### Live Captions

+You can try the Moonshine models with live input from a microphone on many platforms with the [live captions demo](/moonshine/demo/README.md#demo-live-captioning-from-microphone-input).

+### CTranslate2

+The files for the CTranslate2 versions of Moonshine are available at [huggingface.co/UsefulSensors/moonshine/tree/main/ctranslate2](https://huggingface.co/UsefulSensors/moonshine/tree/main/ctranslate2), but they require [a pull request to be merged](https://github.com/OpenNMT/CTranslate2/pull/1808) before they can be used with the mainline version of the framework.
+Until then, you should be able to try them with [our branch](https://github.com/njeffrie/CTranslate2/tree/master), with [this example script](https://github.com/OpenNMT/CTranslate2/pull/1808#issuecomment-2439725339).

 ## TODO
 * [x] Live transcription demo